JohnDoeSmithee/ComfyUI-SoX-Mixdown/README.md

 # ComfyUI-SoX-Mixdown
 ComfyUI custom node for sox's mixdown function such as "sox --combine inputfile1.wav inputfile2.wav outputfile.wav".
+You can mixdown two same length audio clips to one with this node.

 # External Links
 ## ComfyUI's docs for making and publishing custom nodes